-- Tables 1.2 and 2.2 include only cases resulting in positive or negative (including NCB) decisions, or where applications were withdrawn or declared abandoned, excluding cases otherwise decided.
-Tables 1.3-1.5 and 2.3-2.5 include only cases resulting in positive or negative (including NCB) decisions (i.e. only cases decided on the merits), excluding all other cases.
+- Tables 1.2 and 2.2 include only cases resulting in positive (including expedited positive) or negative (including NCB) decisions, or where applications were withdrawn or declared abandoned, excluding cases otherwise decided.
+Tables 1.3-1.5 and 2.3-2.5 include only cases resulting in positive (including expedited positive) or negative (including NCB) decisions (i.e. only cases decided on the merits), excluding all other cases.

 - A small number of cases were decided by panels of Board Members.
 Only the first listed Board Member is included in the statistics, however all three Board Members are listed in the data files.

-- Country of origin averages, predicted recognition rates and predicted no credible basis rates are calculated separately for legacy cases and new system cases.
+- Country of origin averages and predicted recognition rates are calculated separately for legacy cases and new system cases.

 - The data refers to “recognition rates”.
-The term “recognition rate” is used to mean the proportion, expressed as a percentage, of positive decisions relative to the total number of positive and negative (including NCB) decisions, excluding cases that are abandoned, withdrawn or otherwise resolved.
+The term “recognition rate” is used to mean the proportion, expressed as a percentage, of positive (including expedited positive) decisions relative to the total number of positive (including expedited positive) and negative (including NCB) decisions, excluding cases that are abandoned, withdrawn or otherwise resolved.
 This is the standard practice for reporting outcomes by the United Nations High Commissioner for Refugees (http://www.unhcr.org/statistics), and it is the way that both “recognition rates” and “grant rates” were reported for data obtained for prior years (see links below).